 Speaker size: 6mm

 Weight: 1.2 ounces (charging case); 0.2 ounces (per earbud)

 Jabra Elite Active 75t price and availability

-Jabra also sells a wireless charging-enabled version of the Elite Active 75t in Dark Grey and Navy for $230, though it’s currently on backorder.
+Jabra also sells a wireless charging-enabled version of the Elite Active 75t in Dark Grey and Navy, albeit for a much more expensive $230.

 The Elite Active 75t shares the same attractive aesthetics and silhouette as the Elite 75t and is 22% smaller than Elite Active 65t.
 Looks aside, the most important design element here is the IP rating: IP57.
 Jabra constructed these buds to be waterproof, as well as dust- and sweat-resistant.
 In other words, you’re going to get some long-term use out of them, just as long as they don’t fall into the ocean.
 I also love the built-in magnets on the interior that allow you to link to the buds together, so they don’t roll off flat surfaces so easily.